 Hopefully the College offer will provide all the information you require.
 However, should it be necessary to contact a specific department about a more direct issue then please use the email below:

-Therefore, if you are unable to take up your place then please withdraw either via your self-service page or by emailing the Graduate Admissions Office directly: http://www.graduate.study.cam.ac.uk/contact-form
+This is sent out in July to all incoming students.
+If, for whatever reason, you are unable to take up your place then please withdraw either via your self-service page or by emailing the Graduate Admissions Office directly: http://www.graduate.study.cam.ac.uk/contact-form

 Getting to Cambridge